ace-wg/pubsub-profile/draft-ietf-ace-pubsub-profile.md

 {: #message-flow title="Authorisation Flow"}
 {: artwork-align="center"}

- Since {{I-D.ietf-ace-oauth-authz}} recommends the use of CoAP and CBOR, this document describes the exchanges assuming CoAP and CBOR are used.
+ Since {{RFC9200}} recommends the use of CoAP and CBOR, this document describes the exchanges assuming CoAP and CBOR are used.
 However, using HTTP instead of CoAP is possible, using the corresponding parameters and methods.
 Analogously, JSON {{RFC8259}} can be used instead of CBOR, using the conversion method specified in Sections 6.1 and 6.2 of {{RFC8949}}.
 In case JSON is used, the Content Format or Media Type of the message has to be changed accordingly.
 Exact definition of these exchanges are considered out of scope for this document.

 ## AS Discovery (Optional) {#AS-discovery}
-Complementary to what is defined in {{I-D.ietf-ace-oauth-authz}} (Section 5.1) for AS discovery, the Broker MAY send the address of the AS to the Client in the 'AS' parameter in the AS Information as a response to an Unauthorized Resource Request (Section 5.2).
+Complementary to what is defined in {{RFC9200}} (Section 5.1) for AS discovery, the Broker MAY send the address of the AS to the Client in the 'AS' parameter in the AS Information as a response to an Unauthorized Resource Request (Section 5.2).
 An example using CBOR diagnostic notation and CoAP is given below:

 ~~~~~~~~~~~
     4.01 Unauthorized